IndigoFloyd/SoyDNGPNext/README.md

 # SoyDNGPNext Documentation V0.0.1

 SoyDNGPNext is a deep learning driving bioinformatical toolkit, which performs good on soybean datasets, and is permitted to apply on other organisms.
-This documentation could also be treated as a tutorial.
+This documentation could also be treated as a tutorial.\
+**We have made a prepared container at https://hub.docker.com/repository/docker/indigofloyd/soydngp/general.
+If you'd like to use your own environment, just run ```pip install soydngpnext```.**

 ## Structure